 NORWICH’S ESTATE AGENTS SHOW SUPPORT FOR CITY’S HOMELESS

-Estate agents in and around Norwich have shown their support for people who don’t have a home, by making a £1,500 donation to a city-based charity which helps the homeless.
+Estate agents in Norfolk & North Suffolk have shown their support for people who don’t have a home, by making a £1,500 donation to a city-based charity which helps the homeless.

 NDAEA chair Jan Hÿtch, a partner at estate agents Arnolds Keys, said, “For those of us for whom helping people find their dream home is our living, knowing that there are too many people who don’t have a home at all is a big concern.

 “The NDAEA has supported the fantastic work that St Martins does over a number of years, and we are pleased to make this latest donation, especially at a time when not having a home presents extra problems in terms of health and wellbeing.”